-Using VELOCITY®’s retail sales analysis software tools, such as scorecards, dashboards, and spreadsheets, our clients experience improvements in trade promotion execution, forecast accuracy, out-of-stock reduction, sell-thru, profitability, market share, etc.
+Using VELOCITY®’s retail point of sale analytics software tools, such as scorecards, dashboards, and spreadsheets, our clients experience improvements in trade promotion execution, forecast accuracy, out-of-stock reduction, sell-thru, profitability, market share, etc.

-Every day, CPG suppliers and retailers are faced with a diverse array of challenges – and opportunities – involving POS data analysis.
-For more than two decades at Retail Velocity, we’ve helped our clients tackle these challenges with creative business strategies that boost the bottom line.
+Every day, CPG suppliers and retailers are faced with a diverse array of challenges – and opportunities – involving retail point-of-sale data analysis –– POS Analysis.
+For more than two decades at Retail Velocity, we’ve helped our clients tackle these retail POS data analytics challenges with creative business strategies that boost the bottom line.
 How?
 First, VELOCITY® integrates available retailer POS data feeds, distributor data feeds, and syndicated data provider feeds into VELOCITY®’s Demand Signal Repository (DSR).
-Then, VELOCITY®’s retail sales analysis tools allow users to generate high-level or detailed item-level and store-level reports.
+Then, our retail POS data analytics tools allow our clients to generate high-level or detailed item-level and store-level reports.

 Take a look at these brief snapshots of some of the many solutions that we’ve devised and executed for our clients.

 - Store-specific Assortments and Planograms

 - Ladder Plan or Distribution Requirements Plan (DRP)